Charlie's Blog: 2023

 The other gimmick shoes have weird construction.
 For instance, shoes with air cushions (and a famous swoosh) work good until you hit a tack.
 Then, they make a weird sound as you push out air through the puncture with each step.
 Another new line of shoes have little empty pockets under the sole to act as shock absorbers.
 Then, there are the rocking chair walking shoes with curved soles that are supposed to help propel you forward with each step.
 At the end of the day, I want the slab of foam.
 You can keep the gimmicks which I think are aimed at depriving you of hard earned money.

 I suspect that trail shoes are gimmicks, too.
 I love walking on trails, but I wear the same NB 608 shoes I wear for everywhere else.
 I noticed early on that trail shoes were essentially the same as the road shoes except with different aesthetics on the upper.
 Later, they made the soles a bit grippier like off road tires for a truck.
 This was supposed to help for gnarly and technical terrain.
 I don't do that type of walking.
-If I did, I would switch to a good pair of hiking boots.
+If I did, I would switch to a good pair of hiking boots or shoes.
 I am not a hiker, so I save my money.

 The one thing I do that seems unique to me is that I wear thick socks with my walking shoes.
 My socks are Thorlos running socks that only come up to the ankle.
 Here is a picture: